Travel Changed What Happiness Looks Like To Me

 Getting lost.

-When they happened while traveling, they somehow became part of the experience.
+While traveling, they somehow became part of the story.

-I remember sleeping on a bench outside an airport in Greece after not being allowed to check in early and thinking:
+I still remember sleeping on a bench outside an airport in Greece after arriving too early to check in.

 "Well...
 I guess this is a first."